Residency Training Program

 All VCU medical students applying to our preliminary program will be invited to attend virtual interviews.
 The interview day will begin around 1:00 PM will consist of an overview with the program director/associate program director, resident panel, and interview with a chief resident.

-Commitment to Diversity, Equity, and Inclusion in Recruitment
+Commitment to Fairness in Recruitment

 FAQs